Chris99ChangHo/gna-web-dev-internship-2025/week-02/day-03.md

 ## 🎓 What I Did Today

 **📌 Attended daily development meeting at 9 AM.**
 **📌 Received a new practical assignment: building an e-commerce site using WooCommerce, referencing gangnamsyrup.com.au.**
+**📌 Completed WooCommerce initial setup and product registration.**
-**📌 Started implementing the header section, focusing on logo, navigation menu, and utility icons (Search, My Account, Cart).**
+**📌 Started and significantly progressed on the header section, focusing on logo, navigation menu, and utility icons (Search, My Account, Cart).**
-**📌 Investigated methods for mobile and tablet optimization, specifically for banners and embedded videos.**
+**📌 Investigated and applied methods for mobile and tablet optimization, specifically for banners and embedded videos.**
+**📌 Implemented Elementor's Product widget with detailed query usage for specific product displays.**
+**📌 Worked extensively on the My Account page, covering login, registration, and all related processes.**
+**📌 Completed the My Shop page (main page displaying all products).**
+**📌 Finished basic setup/design for Home, About Us, and Contact Us pages.**
 **📌 Reviewed and summarized common WooCommerce and Elementor development challenges and their solutions from today's practice.**

 ### WooCommerce E-commerce Client Site Practice
 - **Project Goal:** Begin building an e-commerce site, replicating design and functionality from [gangnamsyrup.com.au](https://gangnamsyrup.com.au/).
+- **WooCommerce Initial Setup & Product Registration:** Completed the foundational WooCommerce settings and uploaded initial product data.
 - **Header Implementation:**
     - Structured header using 3 Elementor containers: Site Logo, Navigation Menu, and a section for utility icons (Search, My Account, Cart).
     - **Search Icon:** Explored methods to create a toggle search bar (like the overlay/dropdown seen on the reference site) using Elementor's `Search` widget.
-    - **My Account Icon:** Linked to WooCommerce's default 'My Account' page.
+    - **My Account Icon:** Linked to WooCommerce's default 'My Account' page, ensuring login/registration flows are handled.
     - **Cart Icon:** Integrated WooCommerce's cart functionality, aiming for a mini-cart display (likely using Elementor's `Menu Cart` widget).
+- **Product Display (WooCommerce & Elementor):**
+    - Utilized Elementor's `Products` widget effectively, leveraging its 'Query' section (Include/Exclude options) to display specific products based on categories, tags, or IDs on various pages.
+    - Confirmed the distinction between `Products` widget for general pages and `Archive Products` widget for shop/category archives.
+- **My Account Page:** Configured and styled the `My Account` page to handle user logins, registrations, password resets, and account details management, ensuring a smooth user experience.
+- **My Shop Page:** Established the primary shop page where all products are displayed, verifying its correct setup within WooCommerce.
+- **General Pages:** Completed initial design and content population for Home, About Us, and Contact Us pages.
 - **Mobile & Tablet Optimization:**
     - Analyzed the responsiveness of banners and YouTube videos on `gangnamsyrup.com.au` using Chrome DevTools.
-    - Researched and understood core principles of responsive web design within WordPress/WooCommerce: responsive themes, CSS media queries, fluid images/media (e.g., `max-width: 100%; height: auto;` for images, `padding-bottom` trick for `iframes`), Elementor's responsive settings, and the `viewport` meta tag.
+    - Researched and understood core principles of responsive web design within WordPress/WooCommerce: responsive themes, CSS media queries, fluid images/media (e.g., `max-width: 100%; height: auto;` for images, and `padding-bottom` trick for `iframes`), Elementor's responsive settings, and the `viewport` meta tag.
     - Consolidated these findings for `extracurricular/Study-Responsive-Web/Responsive-Design-Methods.md` and `Responsive-Design-Beginner-Guide.md`.

 ## 🧠 Key Concepts Learned